kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## Runtime Refresh Shows That the Graph Is Not Merely Static Metadata
+## Runtime Refresh Shows That the Graph Is Not Merely Static Metadata { #runtime-refresh-not-static }

 Compile-time graph does not mean an application can never change after startup.